mades2112/2a_Stop_and_Wait_Protocol/README.md

 2. Get the frame size from the user
 3. To create the frame based on the user request.
 4. To send frames to server from the client side.
-5. If your frames reach the server it will send ACK signal to client
+5. If your frames reach the server it will send ACK signal to clienT
 6. Stop the Program
 ## PROGRAM
 ```